linuxserver/docker-lidarr/README.md

 Another item to keep in mind, is that within lidarr itself, you should then map your download client folder to your lidarr folder: Settings -> Download Client -> advanced -> remote path mappings.
 I input the host of my download client (matches the download client defined) remote path is /downloads/Music (relative to the internal container path) and local path is /media/downloads/completed/Music, assuming you have folders to seperate your downloaded data types.

+### Media folders

+We have set `/music` and `/downloads` as ***optional paths***, this is because it is the easiest way to get started.
+While easy to use, it has some drawbacks.
+Mainly losing the ability to hardlink (TL;DR a way for a file to exist in multiple places on the same file system while only consuming one file worth of space), or atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.

+Use the optional paths if you dont understand, or dont want hardlinks/atomic moves.

+The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) on how to get started with this.

 ## Usage

 Here are some example snippets to help you get started creating a container.